 Do you ever find yourself driving with no recollection of how you arrived at your destination?
 Or going through the motions of listening – while not paying attention at all?
 Or watching TV, while checking Facebook on your phone?
-I’m definitely guilty.
+I’m guilty of all of the above.

-I must be mindful.
-I don’t want to miss a single thing – a beautiful sunset; the joy of moving my body in yoga; savoring my first cup of coffee, conversations, laughter, tears and hugs with friends and family.
+I admit, I have struggled with being mindful.
+Instead of taking time to pause and acknowledge the present moment I just keep thinking to myself, “I’m too busy!
+I don’t have time to be mindful.”
+I don’t want to miss a single thing – a beautiful sunset; the joy of moving my body in yoga; savoring my first cup of coffee; enjoying conversations, laughter, tears and hugs with friends and family.